-Content.
+Class 8.
 Analytic studies are then undertaken to test specific hypotheses.
-Samples of subjects are identified and information about exposure status and outcome is collected.
-The essence of an analytic study is that groups of subjects are compared in order to estimate the magnitude of association between exposures and outcomes.
-Cohort study.
+Subject samples are identified, and information about exposure status and outcome is collected.

+The essence of an analytic study is that groups of subjects are compared to estimate the magnitude of the association between exposures and outcomes.
+This is a case-control study.